ctrlplusb/react-universally/README.md

 __Warning:__ This is a destructive behavior - it modifies your actual source files.
 Please make sure you commit any existing changes to your src before running this command.

+### `npm run build:dlls`

+Compiles a vendor library bundle, which improves build and recompile times by caching this code under the assumption it wont change often.
+Every time a you add a new dependency you must recompile the vendor DLL using the above command.

+Dependencies are added by hand in the `dll.config.js` file located inside `tools/webpack`.

 ## Troubleshooting ##

 ___Q:___ __My project fails to build and execute when I deploy it to my host__